-For the restore option one of the backup files must be selected.
-The backup file will be uploaded to the library and will take approximately 10 minutes to complete.
+For the restore option, one of the backup files must be selected.
+The backup file is uploaded to the library and takes approximately 10 minutes to complete.

-After the upload of the backup file the library will be rebooted.
+After the upload of the backup file to the library, the library is rebooted.

-Note: Before starting the restore action stop all I/O from the host as once the restore is complete the library will be rebooted.
+Note: Before you start the restore action, stop all I/O from the host because when the restore is complete the library is rebooted.

-Use the following steps to restore a library backup configuration file.
+Use the following steps to restore a library backup configuration file:

-- 1. Select the file you want to restore, see Figure 5-148 - 2.
-Click the "Restore Selected Entry" button
+- 1. Select the file that you want to restore (Figure 5-148). - 2.
+Click the Restore Selected Entry.